Hokushin Ittō-ryū: Chiba-Dōjō (Revived)

 The Chiba-Dōjō of Chiba Sadakichi Masamichi (younger brother of school's founder) became one of the most famous Dōjō all over Japan after its founding in the late 1840s.
 The teaching-line of the Edo-Genbukan disappeared soon after the Dōjō was closed at the end of the Meiji period.
 The Chiba-Dōjō was also closed at the beginning of the Taisho period.
 The Chiba family, which did not practice the school but owned the family documents has survived until today.
 The 5th generation head of the family, Chiba Hiroshi, did not practice or train in the school, nor was there anyone actively practicing under him.
-Therefore he renounced his family's claims and documents to Ōtsuka Yōichirō Masanori, the 6th Sōke who trained under Konishi Shigejirō of the Noda-ha Hokushin Ittō-ryū. Ōtsuka recreated the Chiba-line in 2013, and was then succeeded by a German citizen named Markus Lösch, who later changed his name to Ōtsuka Ryūnosuke when he became Menkyo-Kaiden in 2014.
+Therefore, he renounced his family's claims and documents to Ōtsuka Yōichirō Masanori, the 6th Sōke who trained under Konishi Shigejirō of the Noda-ha Hokushin Ittō-ryū. Ōtsuka recreated the Chiba-line in 2013, and was then succeeded by a German citizen named Markus Lösch, who later was legally adopted by Ōtsuka Yōichirō and thus changed his name to Ōtsuka Ryūnosuke when he became Menkyo-Kaiden in 2014.
 He later was appointed the 7th Sōke in March 2016.